-Lucy Barnes, Jack Blumenau, Benjamin E Lauderdale, “Measuring UK Attitudes towards Public Spending using a Multivariate Tax Summary Experiment”
+Lucy Barnes, Jack Blumenau, Benjamin E Lauderdale, “Measuring Attitudes towards Public Spending using a Multivariate Tax Summary Experiment ”

 If you want to cite the paper, please check with me first.
 Thanks.

-It is difficult to measure public views on tradeoffs between taxation and spending priorities because citizens’ understanding of existing levels of taxation and expenditure is limited and the budgetary problem of allocation across many spending domains is complicated.
-We present a new measurement strategy using widely-distributed UK taxpayer summaries as the baseline for a continuous treatment, multivariate choice experiment assessing budgeting trade-offs in the public mind.
-The experiment proposes bundles of changes in tax levels and spending categories that satisfy overall budget constraints, allowing us to investigate public preferences over the trade-offs that form the core of public budgeting.
-We then use a structural choice model to translate this data into estimates of average public preferences over 13 spending categories and the taxation level, as well as average preferences as a function of demographic and political attributes of citizens.
-We show that, on average, the UK public favours large spending increases across many different budget categories, even when that comes at the price of paying more in tax; that public preferences over spending are highly multidimensional; and that younger individuals prefer substantially lower levels of taxation and spending than older people.
-Finally, we report a pre-registered out-of-sample validation of the estimates from the main experiment.
+It is difficult to measure public views on tradeoffs between spending priorities because public understanding of existing government spending is limited and the budgetary problem is complicated.
+We present a new measurement strategy using UK taxpayer summaries as the baseline for a continuous treatment, multivariate choice experiment.
+The experiment proposes deficit neutral bundles of changes in spending and taxation, allowing us to investigate attitudes towards modifications to the existing budget.
+We then use a structural choice model to estimate public preferences over 13 spending categories and the taxation level, on average and as a function of respondent attributes.
+We find that the UK public favours paying more in tax to finance large spending increases across major budget categories; that spending preferences are multidimensional; and that younger people prefer lower levels of taxation and spending than older people.
+Finally, we report a pre-registered out-of-sample validation of the estimates from the experiment.